russmckendrick/records/content/albums/queens-of-the-stone-age-20712265/index.md

 ---
 title: "Queens Of The Stone Age - Queens Of The Stone Age"
-album_artist: "Queens Of The Stone Age"
+artist: "Queens Of The Stone Age"
-album_title: "Queens Of The Stone Age"
+album_name: "Queens Of The Stone Age"
 date: 2022-11-04
 release_id: "20712265"
 slug: "queens-of-the-stone-age-20712265"
+hideSummary: true
 cover:
     image: "queens-of-the-stone-age-20712265.jpg"
+    alt: "Queens Of The Stone Age by Queens Of The Stone Age"
+    caption: "Queens Of The Stone Age by Queens Of The Stone Age"
-tags: ["Rock"]
+genres: ["Rock"]
-hideSummary: true
+styles: ["Stoner Rock", "Hard Rock"]
 ---

 ## Tracklisting